devanshidesai21/Yahoo_Finance_API/README.md

-# YFinAPI
+# Yahoo Finance API

-YFinAPI is a REST API through which you can access Yahoo! finance data provided by YFinance library.
+YFinAPI(Yahoo Finnance API) is a REST API through which you can access Yahoo! finance data provided by YFinance library.

 ## REST API